denisblondeau/keypress-server/README.md

   <h1>keypress-server</h1>

   <p>
     This python demo receives keypresses from a bluetooth remote connected to a Raspberry Pi and forwards those commands to a client via Socket IO.
-It has been specifically created to be the companion app to the MacOS Swift demo application SonosRemote.
+It has been specifically created to be the companion app to the MacOS Swift demo application SonosRemote: https://github.com/denisblondeau/SonosRemote

   </p>